NCHADataPlatform/brainchartscentiles/README.md

 Loading in the demographics will be specific to how that data is stored for your sample.
 The code for this will not be shown here.
 Refer to the source code if interested.

-choose cortical thickness as phenotype
+Set the phenotype to *cortical thickness*:

 ```
 phenotype <- "CT"